10 Best 3D Slicer Software 2023 (6 Are Free!)

 - 3D printer software cost: Free!

-Tinkerine is a Canadian 3D printer manufacturer that specialize in 3D printers for education, and their Tinkerine Suite 3D slicer is built for education too.
+Tinkerine is a Canadian 3D printer manufacturer that specializes in 3D printers for education, and their Tinkerine Suite 3D slicer is built for education too.

-Moreover, alongside the printing parameters there are tips that explain what changing each setting will do to the print.
-This helps students to learn as they tinker with their models.
+Moreover, alongside the printing parameters, there are tips that explain how changing each setting will affect the print.
+This helps students to learn as they tinker with their models — learning through doing, an immersive learning experience.
 Tinkerine Suite also features accurate estimates of how long a print will take, which is very useful when factoring in lesson plans of a certain length.
 Overall, it’s the perfect 3D slicer for education.

 - 3D printer software price: Free!

-Repetier is a free 3D slicer which allows you to easily import your 3D models and then rotate, scale or move them however you need to before 3D printing them.
+Repetier is a free 3D slicer that allows you to easily import your 3D models and then rotate, scale or move them however you need to before 3D printing them.

-If you’re a manufacturer and looking for a good 3D slicer to use for your 3D printers, Repetier also offer a branded option to have your own custom version.
+If you’re a manufacturer and looking for a good 3D slicer to use for your 3D printers, Repetier also offers a branded option so you can have your own custom version.
 You get your own branding and digital signature, as well as all Repetier’s custom print settings and filament settings to reduce time spent answering your customers’ questions.

 - Price: Free!

 Although not a specialized 3D slicer, OctoPrint does feature a slicing tool for slicing STL files in addition to its incredible main features.
-OctoPrint allows for simple and effective remote monitoring of in-progress printing, so you could be in a different city and seamlessly check on how your 3D print is going.
+OctoPrint acts as more of a slicing software platform and host, allowing for simple and effective remote monitoring of in-progress printing, so you could be in a different city and seamlessly check on how your 3D print is going.